Pirate-Hunter-Zoro/Lean-Theorem-Proving/README.md

    this build on any machine.
 The artifacts are output, not source.

 To move a built `.lake` to another machine, copy the directory out of band — not through git.

+`slurm_jobs/*.txt` is the second such exception, on the same principle at a much smaller scale: job logs are output, the live out/err pair is truncated and rewritten on every submission, and committing them means every build dirties the tree for no benefit.
+The job script itself is tracked; only its output is ignored.

 ## Where things stand